Rally traffic count higher than 2020 but less than 75th anniversary

 Merwin did agree that the overall pace of the rally, which reached the halfway point of its 10-day run on Tuesday, seems to be easing.

 “It’ll be interesting for the overall week.
-Today, it’s pretty lights out there,” he said.
+Today, it’s pretty light out there,” he said.
 “Crowd-wise, everybody seems to have it figured out.”